Skip to content

 In this getting started section, you'll discover:

-• How Kraken Applications work
+• How Fleet Manager Applications work

-• The anatomy of a Kraken manifest
+• The anatomy of an application manifest

 • How to deploy your first application